The perineum before and after birth

-During the delivery the vagina and perineum have stretched incredibly to help your baby coming through.
+During the delivery the vagina and perineum have stretched incredibly to help your baby coming through - even if you had a c-section in the end the perineum can feel swollen.

 Injuries to the perineum